CosmosContracts/testnets/uni-5/03_V12_ALPHA_UPGRADE.md

 WantedBy=multi-user.target
 ```

-The price feeder pass can be set to anything if you're using keyring test in the config file.
+The price feeder pass can be set to anything if you're using the test keyring in the config file.

 Enable like so: